Yan Gomes Player Props: Cubs vs. Reds

 Reds Pitching Rankings

-- The 9.3 strikeouts per nine innings compiled by the Reds pitching staff ranks sixth in the league.

-- The Reds' 4.90 team ERA ranks 27th across all MLB pitching staffs.
+- The Reds have the 27th-ranked team ERA across all MLB pitching staffs (4.90).

-- Reds pitchers combine to rank 19th in baseball in home runs given up (63 total, 1.2 per game).
+- The Reds rank 19th in baseball in home runs surrendered (63 total, 1.2 per game).

-- Williamson (0-0) takes the mound for the Reds to make his third start this season.

-- In his last appearance on Monday, the left-hander tossed 4 1/3 innings against the St. Louis Cardinals, allowing three earned runs while surrendering four hits.
+- His last time out came on Tuesday against the St. Louis Cardinals, when the right-hander tossed five innings, surrendering seven earned runs while giving up 10 hits.

 © 2023 Data Skrive.
 All rights reserved.